paulgay/crf_dia_ident/example/README.txt

 each example directory show the commands to train a CRF with unary, pairwise and uniq potential

+The following comments are about the general syntax of the files and the commands.
+I hope that put in parallel with the examples, this is enough to get you started

 The features are assumed to be continuous and parameters are tied over all the labels, i.e. there is one CRF parameter for each feature (note other techniques such as [1] could be applied, but I did not implemented them)

 **** train a CRF model *****